sixy6e/go-gsf/README.md

 OPTIONS:
    --gsf-uri value     URI or pathname to a GSF file.
    --config-uri value  URI or pathname to a TileDB config file.
+   --outdir-uri value  URI or pathname to an output directory.
    --in-memory         Read the entire contents of a GSF file into memory before processing. (default: false) --metadata-only     Only decode and export metadata relating to the GSF file. (default: false) --help, -h          show help